NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Terrain Attunement (Arctic).md

 Granted by [[Feats/Geomancer Dedication|Geomancer Dedication]]

-Enemies take a -5-foot status penalty to their Speeds (-10-foot on a critical failure).
+You take a –5-foot status penalty to your Speeds (–10-foot on a critical failure).

 *Source: Pathfinder Secrets of Magic*
 *OGL*